bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 ![](MovementHSF_files/figure-html/plot.pool.separate-1.png)<!-- -->

 The plot on the right are the pooled estimates for $\beta_1$ (black; dist.dev), $\beta_2$ (red; forest), and $\beta_3$ (green; shrub).
 The plot on the left are each individual's estimates (colored the same).
 By ignoring individual variation, we are a much too confident in our estimates of uncertainty and are ignoring a lot of clear variation by individual.
-The pooled estimates certainty is do to pseudoreplication - the treating a sub-nuit (each location) as are main unit of replication.
+The pooled estimate's certainty is do to pseudoreplication - the treating a sub-unit (each location) as are main unit of replication.
 Our true unit of replication is the individual.

 Since our sample sizes for each individual are equal, we see that the pooled estimates generally relate to the average of each estimate across all individuals.
 When the number of used locations varies by individual this won't be the case.
 The individuals with more used locations will disproportionately influence the pooled estimates.